NathanVaughn/nathanv.me/content/work-experience/l2-aviation/engineering/index.md

 {{< gallery_image src="P1040898.JPG" caption="A brand new FedEx 767 with the LDS avionics" >}}

-As UPS's fleet of 757s is a mashup of aircraft from different years and sources, my job was to redesign this kit to be universal across their fleet.
+As UPS's fleet of 757 aircraft is a mashup of aircraft from different years and sources, my job was to redesign this kit to be universal across their fleet.
 This required lots of digging through aircraft documentation and communication with UPS maintenance directly.